Sawdust: Health hazards

+Wood dust is a known human carcinogen.
+It can cause cancers of the nose, throat, and sinuses.
+Certain woods and their dust contain toxins that can produce severe allergic reactions.
+The composition of sawdust depends on the material it comes from (e.g., natural wood, processed wood or wood veneer).

 Breathing airborne wood dust may cause allergic respiratory symptoms, mucosal and non-allergic respiratory symptoms, and cancer.
 In the US, lists of carcinogenic factors are published by the American Conference of Governmental Industrial Hygienists (ACGIH), the Occupational Safety and Health Administration (OSHA), and the National Institute for Occupational Safety and Health (NIOSH).
 All these organisations recognize wood dust as carcinogenic in relation to the nasal cavities and paranasal sinuses.

 People can be exposed to wood dust in the workplace by breathing it in, skin contact, or eye contact.
-The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for wood dust exposure in the workplace as 15 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an 8-hour workday.
-The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 1 mg/m3 over an 8-hour workday.
+The OSHA has set the legal limit (permissible exposure limit) for wood dust exposure in the workplace as 15 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an 8-hour workday.
+The NIOSH has set a recommended exposure limit (REL) of 1 mg/m3 over an 8-hour workday.

+To reduce exposure, indoor dust-collection or air-filtration system can be installed.
+A sanding table or saw hood that draws particles downward can also be used.
+Blowers, fans, brooms, or compressed air should not be used to move the dust.
+Vacuum with a HEPA filter, use wet cloths for clean-up, seal and dispose wood dust with care from vacuum or other dust extraction systems, and "Change out of clothes that contain wood dust before entering your home, car, or other areas" are also important for reducing exposure.

 Water-borne bacteria digest organic material in leachate, but use up much of the available oxygen.
-This high "biological oxygen demand" can suffocate fish and other organisms.
-There is an equally detrimental effect on beneficial bacteria, so it is not at all advisable to use sawdust within home aquariums, as was once done by hobbyists seeking to save some expense on activated charcoal.
+This high biochemical oxygen demand can suffocate fish and other organisms.
+There is an equally detrimental effect on beneficial bacteria, so it is not at all advisable to use sawdust within home aquariums, as was once done by hobbyists seeking to save some expense on activated carbon.

 Explosions and fire

 Sawdust is flammable and accumulations provide a ready source of fuel.
-Airborne sawdust can be ignited by sparks or even heat accumulation and result in explosions.
+Airborne sawdust can be ignited by sparks or even heat accumulation and result in dust fire or explosions.